Iris Café

 Both do their actual job.
 From day one.

-These are documented conditions — not assumptions.
+These aren't assumptions — they're documented.
 Every claim below is cited and linked.

 Most churches show up once a week.
-This one shows up every day.
+This space shows up for outreach and community events throughout the week, too.

-A café open five days a week builds something a Sunday service alone can't — familiarity, trust, and a reason to keep coming back.
-The barista knows your name.
-The corner table feels like yours.
-The space already belongs to you before anyone has asked you to believe anything.
+A café built around regular outreach events creates something a Sunday service alone can't — familiarity, trust, and a reason to keep coming back.
+People meet the church at an event, in a space that already feels comfortable, long before anyone's asked them to believe anything.

-When the church gathers in that same room, the regulars already know it.
-The first-time barrier — the one that keeps most people in Japan from ever walking through a church door — is already gone.
-Not because of a program.
-Because they already belong to the space.
+When the church gathers in that same room for worship, the people who came for an outreach event already know it.
+The first-time barrier is already gone — not because of a program, but because they already belong to the space.

 Not endorsements — documented cases.
 Linked so you can read them yourself.